xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 ## Step 4:
 Run the setup script.

 You need to respond to the `Download the default model? (y/N)` input manually.
-You need to enter `y`, as this will cause a `segmentation fault`, which we want.
+This is personal preference.

+You will also need to kill the python script using CTRL + C once its loaded, and displays a URL like `Local URL: http://127.0.0.1:7860/`

 Run this command: